-B5 Civic Engagement in the Digital Realm: Expanding Community Outreach using Apps, Social Media and Hackathons There are a growing number of tools to allow planners to manage community engagement on-line.
-In addition to social m (a) sites like Facebook, the array of choices often have unstated goals of the community of a new audience or expanding choices often have unstated goals of re But is this true?
-When planners reach upon existing ones with fewer reso stening?
-In addition, a culture of civicout using new media, is anyone minded tech professionals is coading up who want to volunteer that their communities can planners cultivate the civic tech community better their communities contained and translate outcomes first outreach?
+B5 Civic Engagement in the Digital Realm: Expanding Community Outreach using Apps, Social Media and Hackathons CM | 1.50 There are a growing number of tools to allow planners to manage community engagement on-line.
+In addition to social media sites like Facebook, the array of choices often have unstated goals of reaching a new audience or expanding upon existing ones with fewer resources.
+But is this true?
+When planners reach out using new media, is anyone new listening?
+In addition, a culture of civicminded tech professionals is sprouting up who want to volunteer their time to better their communities.
+How can planners cultivate the civic tech community and translate outcomes into outreach?
 Over the last two years, the City of Philadelphia has experimented with digital civic engagement, smart phone apps, and hackathons.
 Successes, mistakes, measures and process steps will be shared for adoption by other municipalities.
 MARK WHEELER, GISP, Philadelphia City Planning Commission TIM WISNIEWSKI, City of Philadelphia